cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 `WASM Client` refers to a particular instance of `WASM Client Code` defined as a tuple `(WASM Client Code, ClientID)`.

-`WASM VM` refers to a virtual machine capable of executing valid wasm bytecode.
+`WASM VM` refers to a virtual machine capable of executing valid WASM bytecode.

 ### Desired Properties